UnifierHQ/nextcord-ui-actionrow/README.md

 different from how Nextcord Views worked.
 So we decided to save some time porting things over by implementing Novus' ActionRows to Nextcord by extending its View class.

-## How it works
-When an ActionRow with buttons

 ## Examples
 To add a MessageComponent with an ActionRow in Nextcord:
 ```py